-The ADM1066 has an on-board, 12-bit accurate ADC for voltage readback over the SMBus.
-The ADC has a 12-channel analog mux on the front end.
-The 12 channels consist of the 10 SFD inputs (VH, VPx, and VXx) and two auxiliary (single-ended) ADC inputs (AUX1 and AUX2).
+The ADM1069 has an on-board, 12-bit, accurate ADC for voltage readback over the SMBus.
+The ADC has an 8-channel analog mux on the front end.
+The eight channels consist of the eight SFD inputs (VH, VPx, and VXx).
 Any or all of these inputs can be selected to be read, in turn, by the ADC.
 The circuit controlling this operation is called the ADC round-robin.
-This circuit can be selected to run through its loop of conversions once or continuously.
+This circuit can be selected to run through the loop of conversions once or continuously.
 Averaging is also provided for each channel.
-In this case, the ADC round-robin runs through its loop of conversions 16 times before returning a result for each channel.
+In this case, the ADC round-robin runs through the loop of conversions 16 times before returning a result for each channel.
 At the end of this cycle, the results are written to the output registers.